nick-ng/poe-map-team/campaign/3.27/4-player-route.md

 ### Nick

-- Crossroads => Say when near/at WP
+- XP until David is at Crossroads WP
+- Warp to Crossroads
 - Chamber of Sins 1 => Chamber of Sins 2
 - Chamber of Sins 2 Trial portal => Kill Fidelitas and pick up gem
 - Chain 1